Baselios Marthoma Mathews II

 Baselios Marthoma Mathews II (30 January 1915 – 26 January 2006) was the primate of the Malankara Orthodox Syrian Church.
-He was the 6th Catholicos of Malankara Orthodox Syrian Church and 19th Malankara Metropolitan.
+He was 19th Malankara Metropolitan 6th Catholicos of Malankara Church.

 Early life

 He was born at Perinad in Kollam district of Kerala, and had his theological education at Old Seminary Kottayam and also at Basil Dayara, Pathanamthitta.
-Later he joined Bishop’s College, Calcutta for his B. D. Degree, and studied Theology at the General Theological Seminary, New York.
+Later he joined Bishop's College, Calcutta, for his B. D. degree, and studied theology at the General Theological Seminary, New York.

 Priesthood

 He was ordained as deacon in 1938 then as priest in 1941.
 Baselios Geevarghese II took special interest in the activities of Father Mathews.
 As a monk, Fr.
 Mathews stayed at St. George Dayara, Othara and led a prayerful life.
 The faithful members of the Church were attracted by the purity of life and refulgent smile of Fr.
 Mathews, and affectionately referred to him as "Angel Achen" (Malayalam: എയ്ഞ്ചെൽ അച്ചൻ, meaning 'angelic priest').

 On 15 May 1953 he was ordained as bishop Mathews Mar Coorilose at the age of 38 by the Catholicos Baselios Geevarghese II.
 Mar Coorilose was appointed by the Catholicose to assist Metropolitan Alexios Mar Theodosius of Kollam Diocese.
-While he was Metropolitan of the Diocese of Kollam the number of parishes almost doubled within a short period.
+While he was Metropolitan of the Diocese of Kollam, the number of parishes almost doubled within a short period.
 Several monasteries and convents were established.
 A large number of educational institutions and hospitals were also established.
-In addition. several Colleges, Schools, Hospitals and other service institutions were established and administered under his direct control and leadership.
-He traveled in various countries including the United States, Canada, Europe, Malaya, Singapore and Gulf countries, and attended various international meetings and conferences.
+In addition. several colleges, schools, hospitals and other service institutions were established and administered under his direct control and leadership.
+He traveled in various countries, including the United States, Canada, Europe, Malaya, Singapore and Gulf countries, and attended various international meetings and conferences.